leite/fgodmod/README.md

 # fgod mod v1.6.12 for 0 A. D. version A23

-If you like the work of fgod mod (and me fpre in general) i can give donation information per mail from:
+If you like the work of fgod mod (and me fpre in general) i can give you donation information per mail from:

     fraizy@gmx.de